maximxlss/qumupam/README.md

 ### Windows
 1. Download [qumupam.exe](https://github.com/maximxlss/qumupam/releases/download/latest/qumupam.exe)
 2. Connect your Quest in Developer Mode and run `qumupam.exe`
+3. Dismiss the SmartScreen popup (it is actually basically impossible to make it not show that popup)
 ### Linux
 1. Run `pip install git+https://github.com/maximxlss/qumupam`
 2. Connect your Quest in Developer Mode and run `qumupam`